Row of townhouses in Virginia, showcasing the neighborhood's architecture and landscaping.

 2. Determine Where You Want To Live

 Once you have your housing budget, you can use this amount to determine where you can afford to live.
-Townhomes are typically located in suburban and urban areas, which means the cost of living may be higher than in rural areas.
+Townhomes are typically located in suburban and urban areas, so the cost of living may be higher than in rural areas.

 You should also use this step to determine whether you want to live in a townhome community connected to an HOA.
 Some buyers may choose to forgo this type of townhouse lifestyle for more freedom and fewer monthly fees.